 Bokeo is a place of rare biodiversity.
-You not only can encounter black cheeked gibbon but also, tigers, bears, asian elephants, chimpanzees, wild water buffalos and many kinds of birds and insects.
+You not only can encounter black cheeked gibbon but also, tigers, bears, Asian elephants, chimpanzees, wild water buffalos and many kinds of birds and insects.

 This is the truly ecotourism experience.
 The Gibbon Experience is a conservation project which was created after the discovery of black cheeked gibbon.
 They operate in two components.
-One is the Gibbon viewing huts, known as canopy and another is the Waterfall Gibbon Experience, which involves 3 hours of trekking to a location deep in the reserve.
+One is the Gibbon viewing huts, known as the canopy and another is the Waterfall Gibbon Experience, which involves 3 hours of trekking to a location deep in the reserve.

-The Gibbon Experience is a role model in ecotourism, explore and protect environment.
-The project has the government approval.
+The Gibbon Experience is a role model in ecotourism, explore and protect the environment.
+The project has government approval.
 With the tours they also created jobs for local workers, support indigenous peoples to develop sustainable agriculture and preserve nature.